-happy new year, friends! hope that your holiday season was wonderful + that your 2012 is off to a seriously awesome start. you’re all pretty darn fantastic, so you deserve it. =)
+Happy new year, friends!
+I hope that your holiday season was wonderful + that your 2012 is off to a seriously awesome start.
+You’re all pretty darn fantastic, so you deserve it. =)

-this was exactly how i felt when i came across a post for homemade butter mints over at love and flour last month. butter mints?, i thought, i used to love those things! my mom always put them out when we had dinner parties + i remember going back again + again to the candy bowl, filling up on those delicious, melt-in-your-mouth treats. i hadn’t thought of them in years, + certainly had no idea that you could make them so incredibly easily at home.
+This was exactly how i felt when I came across a post for homemade butter mints over at love and flour.
+Butter mints?, I thought, I used to love those things!
+My mom always put a bowl of butter mints out when we had dinner parties +I remember going back again + again to that bowl, filling up on those delicious, melt-in-your-mouth treats.
+I hadn’t thought of them in years, + certainly had no idea that you could make them so incredibly easily at home.

-i put them on my holiday to-make list to give to family + friends, + was 100% thrilled with the results. not only are they so easy to make, but they also turned out gorgeous. i love the different pastel colors – so reminiscent of the pretty little mints i loved growing up. + they’re super versatile – you can easily coordinate the colors to work with the palette of any party or shower. i will absolutely be making them again — in fact, i might just have to make some more this week!
+I put them on my holiday to-make list to give to family + friends, + was 100% thrilled with the results.
+Not only are they super easy to make, but they also turned out gorgeous.
+I love the different pastel colors – so reminiscent of the pretty little mints I loved as a child.
+And you can easily coordinate the colors to work with the color palette of any party or shower.
+I will absolutely be making them again — in fact, I might just have to make some more this week!

 makes about 80-100 small mints, adapted from my life as a mrs.

 3-4 drops peppermint oil (or 1 tsp peppermint extract – i used peppermint extract)

 food coloring of your choice

 In a stand mixer, beat the softened butter for 1 minute until light + fluffy.
 Add the powdered sugar + mix thoroughly until the mixture is dry + crumbly.
 Use a spatula to scrape down the sides + bottom of bowl.